jeremytammik/tbc/a/1994_wire_align.md

 Also, good to know I can SetName on the DirectShapes.
 I have just been storing info in the comment and mark parameters, but that leaves them open to editing by others, which is risky if I ever need to search through them and delete them based on a filter.

 ricaun
- Collaborator ricaun in reply to: PerryLackowski 2023-05-04 04:56 PM
+2023-05-04 04:56 PM
 I'm not sure if the distance is too useful to know where is the best place to put the panel.
-And probably gonna add some features like that in the plugin ElectricalUtils, using DirectContext3D would be fun to show the load center without creating any element.
+And probably gonna add some features like that in the plugin ElectricalUtils;
+using `DirectContext3D` would be fun to show the load center without creating any element.

 ####<a name="4"></a> Aligning Two Elements

-Let's wrap up with sme hints
+Let's wrap up with some hints
 on [how to use the alignment method for family instance](https://forums.autodesk.com/t5/revit-api-forum/how-to-use-the-alignment-method-using-for-family-instance/m-p/11938454):

 **Question:** I need to align a `FamilyInstance` which I created using C# to a line that I also created Via C# in Revit 2023,